ignacioarieljaime/ignacioarieljaime/README.md

-## Hi there 👋
+## Glad you stopped by! 👋
 <div>
-My name is Ignacio. <br>
-Since you’re here, I’m sure you’re looking for EXTRAORDINARY results.
-And that’s exactly what I can do for you. <br>
+Hello, I’m Ignacio.<br>
-If you're looking for a developer who can deliver top-notch work while also keeping things light and fun, then look no further.
-I'm ready to dive into your project, write some amazing code, and maybe even tell a joke or two along the way.
+If you’re here, it’s probably because you’re looking for top-notch results—and that’s exactly what I’m here to deliver.<br> Need a developer who not only excels at writing great code but also makes the process enjoyable?
+You’ve come to the right place.
+I’m eager to dive into your project, craft some awesome solutions, and maybe even have a few laughs along the way.
 </div>

-## Languages and Tools
+## Skills
 <div align="center">
 	<table>
 		<tr>